 People fight to prove a point.
-Two people in an intimate relationship with separate sets of value system and ideas will naturally have arguments.
+Two people in an intimate relationship with separate sets of value systems and ideas will naturally have arguments.
 But the connotation of the argument is very important.

 Is the argument leading to something fruitful or is it to control, manipulate or dominate your partner?

-This mistake is one of the most common one among partners.
-When two people are lost in a maze and are not being able to find a solution to the issues in their relationship, they often resort to close people, other companions and relatives for advices.
+This mistake is one of the most common ones among partners.
+When two people are lost in a maze and are not being able to find a solution to the issues in their relationship, they often resort to close people, other companions, and relatives for advice.

-It is crucial to understand the emotional and physical need of your partner.
-Neglecting the needs of your partner for too long will make her/him seek to fulfill the needs from some other source.
+It is crucial to understand the emotional and physical needs of your partner.
+Neglecting the needs of your partner for too long will make her/him seek to fulfill the needs of some other source.

-Your partner should not never get an impression that you are not trying to emotionally and physically provide for them.
+Your partner should never get the impression that you are not trying to emotionally and physically provide for them.
 Even if you can’t fulfill all of their needs, it necessary for them to see that you are trying your best to the least.